Skip to main content

 Now that we understand the components, let's look at how data flows through OLake:

-1. Configuration: The user provides configuration files for the source, destination, streams, and state
+1. Configuration: The user provides configuration files for the source (source.json) and destination (destination.json) and OLake generates streams.json, and state.json file.

 2. Discovery: The driver discovers available streams (tables/collections) along with their detailed metadata like data types, indexed columns, etc